-As we entered lockdown enquiries ceased and everything went very quiet in the property market however we have good news as May is looking very different, and here at Wardsmith, Bishop's Stortford we are very much seeing the green shoots with property enquiries rising.
+As we entered lockdown enquiries ceased and everything went very quiet in the property market however we have good news we at Wardsmith, Cambridge & Bishop's Stortford are very much seeing the green shoots with property enquiries continuously rising.

 A distinct demand is building for homes outside London, with Londoners searching for properties in the outer counties as they search for somewhere greener.
 Another reason could be that we have all had the opportunity to prove how effective working from home is.
 With many company's now realising that they don't need traditional office spaces, and can use Zoom for example for daily meetings and hire a meeting room for team meetings when required, thus saving money on office space as well as time and money on travel.